-Amazon’s Alexa isn’t as hospitable as she once was to people who prefer to buy music instead of just signing up for a music subscription service such as Spotify.
-But we’ll show you the best ways to stream the music you own—whether you’ve ripped it from CD or purchased it as a download—to any of Amazon’s Echo smart speakers.
+Amazon’s Alexa isn’t as hospitable as it once was to people who prefer to buy music instead of just signing up for a subscription service such as Spotify–or Amazon’s own service.

-To play your own MP3s (or music encoded in other formats, such as FLAC) on the Echo or other Alexa-compatible devices, you can still use Plex or My Media Server for Alexa, both of which allow you to stream songs you’ve stored on another device.
-Alternatively, a service called My Pod lets you to stash some songs in Google Drive and access them with custom voice commands.
+Fortunately, some workarounds exist.
+To play your own MP3s (or music encoded in other formats, such as FLAC) on the Echo or other Alexa-compatible speakers, you can use Plex or My Media Server for Alexa, both of which allow you to stream songs you’ve stored on another device.
 These services aren’t as full-featured or as easy to use as Amazon Music was, but at least they still let you access your music collection with voice commands.

 Here’s how to keep the music playing: